 Not only was Emerson participating in the cents and catching all the learning there, he was – more importantly – interacting with his fellow classmates!
 There was laughing, talking about what they were seeing and doing, and even cooperation among these friends – with Emerson right there in the mix.
 I seriously attribute his about-face to those center placed out around the classroom.

 Kids love nursery rhymes because they’re full of silly words and rhymes, they have animals acting like people, funny names for the characters, and they’re catchy to say.
 But did you know nursery rhymes are filled with teaching and learning opportunities?
-Language Development Calling My Language Bank Nursery Rhymes are filled with vocabulary not often… Continue reading Learning From Nursery Rhymes
+Language Development When we talk to young children, we use voice inflection, pitch, volume,… Continue reading Learning From Nursery Rhymes

 There have been many days teaching preschoolers where I’ve put aside the planned lessons for the morning or afternoon because my students were so engaged with the open-ended art table there was no way to stop them from creating!
 I love those kind of days!
 You might be considering all the learning that’s being abandoned… Continue reading Children’s Open-Ended Art